Oatmeal Muffins–a delicious and delightful combination of food that might even just make oatmeal jealous of itself!

 - In a separate bowl, beat together the egg and oil; then slowly stir in the oatmeal mixture.

 - In a third bowl, sift together flour, sugar, baking powder and salt.
 Stir flour mixture into wet ingredients, just until combined.

-Bake in preheated oven for twenty to twenty five minutes, until a toothpick inserted into the center of a muffin comes out clean.
+Bake in a preheated oven for twenty to twenty five minutes, or until a toothpick inserted into the center of a muffin comes out clean.

 Let the muffins rest for a few minutes and then enjoy!